 - Consultation phase: The assembly consults widely, around the country and in their own constituency.

-- Deliberation phase: The assembly deliberate together, and requests more information if needed.
+- Deliberation phase: The assembly deliberates together, and requests more information if desired.

-- Decision phase: They come to a decision, recommending either acceptance, amendments, delay, or rejection of the bill.
+- Decision phase: The assembly comes to a decision, recommending either acceptance, amendments, delay, or rejection of a bill.

 Then the bill either passes or goes back to the House of Commons if required.
 Delay is limited to one calendar year.

 This is obviously a brief and very simplified description to give the general idea.
-The exact process would be far more detailed and precise, and facilitated by participation and deliberation experts.
+The exact process would be far more detailed and precise, and facilitated by participatory and deliberative democracy experts.